kklin/dksnap/README.md

 It has a plugin architecture making it easy to add more databases in the future.

-When `dksnap` detects a supported database, it automatically switches to the database-specific approach.

 ### Docker Images
 `dksnap` images are simply Docker images with some additional metadata.
 This